 The Members Voluntary Liquidation procedure is appropriate when a solvent company has come to the end of its useful life and needs to be wound up.
 For example:

-- Shareholders want to retire and have cash and a property within the company which they want to transfer into their personal estate.
+- Shareholders wish to retire and have cash, property, assets etc within the company which they want to transfer into their personal estate.

 - Where a rationalisation of a group of companies is required; this may involve more than one MVL or a transfer to trading companies within the group.